 Age demographic for garment business owners used to be at 50-59 years old a decade ago.
 Today, average age of startup garment entrepreneurs is at 30-39 years old which is a 20 year difference of the former.
 This statistic is a big deal because young entrepreneurs are the courageous ones who are willing to take risks for their businesses.

 Old entrepreneurs will most likely stick to what is traditional and play it safe with what is perceived to be the best: Made in America products and services.
 This notion has forever changed.
-Most SMEs of today who are wholesale clothing suppliers do not buy their stocks from American companies but instead seek for Asian or South American countries which can provide wholesale clothing supplies at a cheaper rate with the same quality.
+Most SMEs of today who are bulk clothing suppliers do not buy their stocks from American companies but instead seek for Asian or South American countries which can provide wholesale clothing supplies at a cheaper rate with the same quality.

 3. The right type of clothing businesses are being launched.